JabJabJab/LangPack/readme.md

 ### License

-The source-code License for LangPack is MIT.
+The source-code License for LangPack is Apache Commons 2.0.
 LangPack will not force copy-left so that authors can apply this solution both privately and commercially.